mahdi-shafiei/tpu-recipes/training/trillium/XPK_README.md

 ## Initialization

-> **_NOTE:_** We recommend running these instructions and kicking off your recipe workloads from a TPU VM.
+> **_NOTE:_** We recommend running these instructions and kicking off your recipe workloads from a VM in GCP using Python 3.10.

 1. Run the following commands to initialize the project and zone.
 ```shell